DEDICATED CHILDREN'S CLINICS

 At SELBY & TAYLOR we believe that your children's vision is precious.

-Regular Sight Tests at a young age are crucial to ensure your child's eyes are developing the way they should be.
+Regular eye exams at a young age are crucial to ensure your child's eyes are developing the way they should be.
 Without good vision children can suffer enormous setbacks to learning and the development of all their life skills.

 Many parents do not realise that eyesight can be tested from a very early age and that it is recommended that children should have an eye examination at least by the age of three, or earlier if you think there may be a problem.